salsita/inStyle/README_NEW.md

 ### States

-In ideal semantic HTML, state of a component is defined by its pseudoclass and/or attributes.
-Since pseudoclasses cannot be modified, we can still make of use custom attributes or classes to carry additional state values.
+In semantic HTML, state of a component is defined by its pseudoclass and/or attributes.
+Since pseudoclasses cannot be modified, we can still make of use custom attributes or traditional classes to carry custom state values.
+The `state` block extend provides a unified wrapper for this intention that can apply either to the current element or any of its parent components that were defined earlier in the chain, body or html.

 ```
 +component(button)
   +state(:hover :focus)
     background blue
-	+state(.disabled [disabled])
+  +state([disabled])
     background grey
+  +state(.nojs, body)
+    display none
 ```